 Passable for mixed usage.
 Their sound is a bit heavy on bass and won’t be great for critical listening, but their in-ear design blocks a decent amount of noise, which is suitable for commuting or to use at the office.
 These earbuds are also breathable and very stable, which means they are a great option for sports.
 However, like most Bluetooth headphones, they won’t be suitable for watching TV and gaming because their latency is very high, and people will notice a delay with video content.

-Okay for critical listening.
+Okay for neutral listening.
 The JLab Audio JBuds Air have a powerful, consistent, and extended bass, a fairly well-balanced mid-range, and a good treble.
 However, their bass is slightly overdone.
 It is thumpy, which some people may prefer, but it is also noticeably boomy.
 The mid-range is also recessed, which pushes the vocals and leads to the back of the mix.
 Additionally, their treble is slightly uneven, which results in a lack of detail and brightness on S and T sounds, but some may also sound overly sharp and piercing.
 Overall, these headphones will be better suited for bass-heavy genres and won’t be ideal for vocal-centric music.
 You can also cycle between their 3 EQ settings and find the one you enjoy the most.

 Decent for commuting and traveling.
 Their design is very portable and easy to carry around.
 The JLab Audio JBuds Air also isolate against a decent amount of noise, which is good for public transit, although their bass isolation isn’t the best for blocking out engine rumbles.
 Also, their battery life will be a bit short for very long rides and flights, which will require you to charge the headphones.